Lee Carsley: Brentford

 Carsley was appointed Development Squad manager at Championship club Brentford in mid-October 2014, replacing Jon De Souza.
 The move saw Carsley reunite with David Weir, then-first team assistant manager at Griffin Park and he managed the Development Squad to a third-from-bottom finish in the Professional Development League 2 South during the 2014–15 season.

 On 28 September 2015, Carsley was promoted to head coach of the first team following the departure of Marinus Dijkhuizen, with his former Derby County and Coventry City teammate Paul Williams promoted from logistics manager to assistant head coach.
 He accepted a deal until the end of the 2015–16 season.
 Having lost his first two matches in charge, an upturn in form (after being afforded time to work with the squad during an international break) saw Carsley win the October 2015 Championship Manager of the Month award for leading the Bees to four wins from five matches.
 With incoming head coach Dean Smith watching from the stands, Carsley's tenure ended with a 1–1 draw away to Bolton Wanderers on 30 November.
 He remained at Griffin Park to assist Smith's integration into the club, before departing on 10 December.

 Birmingham City

 On 23 June 2017, Carsley returned to Birmingham City to take over the role of Head Professional Development Coach.
 Following the sacking of manager Harry Redknapp on 16 September 2017, Carsley was named caretaker manager of the first team.
 He won, drew and lost his three matches in charge, before moving into the role of assistant to new manager Steve Cotterill on 29 September.
-He followed Cotterill out of the club after Cotterill's sacking in March 2018.
+He followed Cotterill out of the club after the latter's sacking in March 2018.